MaterialsTheoryGroup/EDDPWorkshop/Tutorial3/Tutorial3.md

 In the mean-time we will analyse results from an earlier run with an anneal time of 100 ps at a temperature of 3650 K

-Navigate into the help/hot-search-complete directory
+Navigate into the results directory, extract the hot-search.tar.gz archive and move into the new directory.

 List the structures within a 100 meV per atom window after employing a similarity tolerance of -u 0.01.
 How are the low energy structures different to the high-symmetry airss run?
-Have you now found the Laniel structure?
+Have you now found the hP126 structure?

 Plot the structure density of states with the same gaussian broadening used for the airss search previously.